LiangTong0409/Github-EEG-hyperscanning-Imperial/README.md

 EEG hyperscanning study

-don't forget to download the Matlab toolbox before run the code, they are commented in 'EEG_Preprocess'

 todo list
 1. Please start with the 'EEG3 matrix plot', only re-plot the IBS part with interested channels/areas mentioned in the report. re-compare solo vs passive/Hand/Vision; Solo vs partner conditions; HP vs TG vs RP;